New Camper FAQ

 What if someone is mean to me at camp?

-At Hosmer Point, everyone's goal is to build community and live by our six core values of unity, trust, generosity, cooperation, kindness, and respect.
+At Hosmer Point, everyone's goal is to build community and live by our five core values of community, trust, cooperation, kindness, and respect.
 That means no-one should be acting mean or being a bully, and almost all of the time, no-one does.
 The counselors have practiced stopping people from bullying, and will be checking in with everyone everyday.
 However, once in awhile a camper can be mean without them noticing.
 If that happens, you should let your counselor know right away so they can help you fix the problem and go back to respecting one another.
 Bullying is absolutely not allowed at camp.
 We also teach everyone that asking for and giving consent when you do things with others is always necessary.
 This helps make sure everyone can feel comfortable and heard at camp, and helps prevent people from being mean by accident.
 We’ll be practicing our consent skills together at times throughout camp.

 Does everyone come with a friend?